Igor Ilyinsky: Early years

 Igor Ilyinsky was born on 24 July 1901 in Moscow.
-At age 16 he entered the Theatre Studio of Theodore Komisarjevsky and in half a year already debuted on the professional stage at Komissarzhevskaya Theatre.
+At age 16 he entered the Theatre Studio of Theodore Komisarjevsky and in half a year debuted on the professional stage at Komissarzhevskaya Theatre.
 His first theatre role was that of the "Old Man" in Aristophanes' play Lysistrata.
-In 1920, he joined the Vsevolod Meyerhold Theatre.
+In 1920, he joined the Vsevolod Meyerhold State Theatre.
 The young actor's style was in correspondence with the principles of Meyerhold, and so Ilyinsky soon became the central actor of that theatre.

 He worked with Meyerhold on several of his most famous productions: Mistery-Buffo (1921), The Forest (1924), The Magnanimous Cuckold (1926), Woe to Wit (1928), The Bedbug (1929).
-Alongside Erast Garin, he was the most prominent actor in the Meyerhold theater and this is where he learned the acting technique called Biomechanics.
+Alongside Erast Garin, he was the most prominent actor in the Meyerhold Theater and this is where he learned the acting technique called Biomechanics.

 Career in silent cinema

 In the mid-1920s Ilyinsky started to appear in movies, where he also played vivid comic characters.
 In 1924, Yakov Protazanov featured him in his futuristic film Aelita, which was followed by his role in Protazanov's comedy The Tailor from Torzhok (1925).
 In 1926, he appeared in three films.

 “I can act on the roof of a train carriage, on the radiator of a moving car, on back of a galloping horse, or while swimming in the sea”.